Elizabeth

 Almost all children are fascinated by living things.
 This book will help them towards a greater understanding and appreciation of the plants and animals around them.
 The beautifully detailed, informative illustrations will appeal not only to younger children, who will enjoy the experience of sharing the books which an adult but also to older children, who will find that the book provides them with a colorful introduction to serious nature study.

-Ten of Beatrix Potter's most popular tales are brought together in this beautiful jacketed hardcover treasury.
+This beautiful jacketed hardcover treasury brings ten of Beatrix Potter's most famous tales.
 The tales trace the life of Beatrix Potter from her first publication in The Tale of Peter Rabbit in 1902 to her later tales set around her farm, Hill Top.
 A wonderfully illustrated introduction provides background on Beatrix Potter and the people and places that inspired her writing.

 The Little Gardener